ota-meshi/eslint-plugin-node-dependencies/docs/user-guide/index.md

 ### The recommended configuration

-The `plugin.configs["recommended"]` config enables a subset of [the rules](../rules/index.md) that should be most useful to most users.
+The `plugin.configs.recommended` config enables a subset of [the rules](../rules/index.md) that should be most useful to most users.
 *See [lib/configs/rules/recommended.ts](https://github.com/ota-meshi/eslint-plugin-node-dependencies/blob/main/lib/configs/rules/recommended.ts) for more details.*

 ```js